 A Casebook on the Roman Law of Delict,

-The Modern Law of Contracts, now in its third edition and written with Michigan Law faculty colleague J.J.
+The Modern Law of Contracts, now in its fourth edition and written with Michigan Law faculty colleague J.J.
 White.
-He is also the general editor of a forthcoming three-volume annotated translation of the Codex of Justinian.
-In addition to his Law School professorship, Prof. Frier served in 2001-2002 as the interim chair for the Department of Classical Studies at the University of Michigan and holds a joint appointment in that department.
+He is also the general editor of a three-volume annotated translation of the Codex of Justinian, published in 2016.
+In addition to his Law School professorship, Professor Frier served in 2001-2002 as the interim chair of the Department of Classical Studies at the University of Michigan and holds a joint appointment in that department.
 He is also a member of both the American Philosophical Society and the American Academy of Arts and Sciences.
-Prof. Frier received a BA from Trinity College and a PhD in classics from Princeton University.
+Professor Frier received a BA from Trinity College and a PhD in classics from Princeton University.
 He was a fellow of the American Academy in Rome and taught at Bryn Mawr College before joining U-M's Department of Classical Studies in 1969.
 He has taught at the Law School since 1981.
 In 2010, he received the Distinguished Faculty Governance Award from the University of Michigan.

 "Clarence Darrow and the Defense of Henry Sweet".

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the